kat-ash59/MVCFilmQuery/README.md

 using the 13 steps also provides a strong foundation for the Spring MVC

+be very very careful with names from index.do to filmcontroller, they must! match

 ### Lab portion of work
 #### User Story #1